 Our medical computing team develops algorithms and custom software for researchers, product developers, and clinicians.
-To do so, we partner with universities on grants from the National Institutes of Health and with commercial companies for product development.
-For example, we have worked with the University of North Carolina at Chapel Hill to develop a novel ultrasound-based approach to cancer detection and diagnosis, Brigham and Women’s Hospital to create 3D Slicer, and SonoVol to build an imaging system for high-throughput longitudinal animal studies.
-Through collaborative research, we solve current medical challenges by marrying technology and clinical expertise.
-This expertise covers algorithm design, software application development, quality control processes, and medical data management.
+To do so, we partner with universities on grants from the National Institutes of Health and with commercial companies on product development.
+We have worked with the University of North Carolina at Chapel Hill, for example, to develop a novel ultrasound-based approach to cancer detection and diagnosis; Brigham and Women’s Hospital to create 3D Slicer; and SonoVol to build an imaging system for high-throughput longitudinal animal studies.

-In addition, we have a long history leading and contributing to open-source platforms that serves as the foundation of many medical visualization and data processing tools.
+We also have a long history leading and contributing to open-source platforms that serve as the foundation of many medical visualization and data processing tools.
 We were one of the original creators of the Insight Segmentation and Registration Toolkit (ITK), which is the industry standard for medical imaging applications.
 We also lead the 3D Slicer project.

 From Our Blog